BPerezLamarque/Phylosignal_network/README.md

     <b>A toy example of an interaction network between orchids (in green) and mycorrhizal fungi (in brown) informed with the phylogenetic trees of each guild.</b>
 </p>

-<br> <br>

-First, load the example dataset of a mycorrhizal network between orchids and mycorrhizal fungi from La Réunion island (Martos *et al.*, 2012) along with the reconstructed phylogenetic trees of the orchids and the fungal OTUs:
+First, you can load the example dataset of a mycorrhizal network between orchids and mycorrhizal fungi from La Réunion island (Martos *et al.*, 2012) along with the reconstructed phylogenetic trees of the orchids and the fungal OTUs:

 ```r